 In order to keep track of tasks, many issue management systems allow you to create new issues manually.
 Other systems allow you to automatically import tasks from other software, such as your email inbox or a calendar program.
 Still, others allow you to manually create some tasks while automatically importing other tasks.
 It all depends on the system and how it fits with your company’s workflows.

 Most companies will start out with manual issue tracking and continue tracking issues and tasks this way forever.
 That’s perfectly fine!
 Here are some examples of the types of issues that an employee would manually add to the issue tracking system:

 In all of these instances, a task or issue was created from an idea and manually added to the issue tracking system by the employee or manager who came up with the idea.

-A company that is using an issue management system exclusively for customer requests may be able to fully automate the issue tracking process.
+A company that is using issue management software exclusively for customer support may be able to fully automate the issue tracking process.
 A popular automated workflow looks like this:

 Now that these issues are automatically logged, employees can focus their entire time on resolving the issues.